TobiasHanss/SmartPlug/README.md

-# ABL eMS home smart plug.
+# ABL eMS home smart plug
 ## _A ESP32 project_

 This project is written for a smart plug to turn on and off an electrical load depending on the excess energy from the photovoltaic array.
 The smart plug can fully controlled and configured via its own WebPage.

 ![N|Solid](WebIF.png)

 ## Function:
 In my case, the smart meter was installed directly after the utility meter in order to see if the house is providing or receiving power.
-The smart plug opens a connection to the smart meter to get this information.
-The socket is then switched on and off via adjustable threshold values.
+The smart plug opens a connection to the smart meter to get this information.The socket is then switched on and off via adjustable threshold values.
 Mains phase and an on/off delay can be selected.

 ## Hardware:
 I bought a "Usmart SP1-2" smart plug, removed its radio module and "installed" a preprogrammed ESP32-Wroom Module instead.